Labor Surplus Area

 - LSA Archives

-The FY 2013 Labor Surplus Area (LSA) list includes LSA's in 45 states, the District of Columbia and Puerto Rico.
+The FY 2014 Labor Surplus Area (LSA) list includes LSA's in 45 states, and Puerto Rico.
 The list only includes those states and jurisdictions with designated Labor Surplus Areas.
 All of the qualifying areas in the nation are listed in alphabetical order by state or state equivalent.

 If an area did not make this year's LSA list and is currently experiencing an unemployment rate at or above the qualifying unemployment rate may be eligible to be added to this year's LSA list through an exceptional circumstance petition.
 For more information about the classification process and exceptional circumstance petition, see "Description of Labor Surplus Areas".